The answers to most of your questions can be found here. Just click the letter group to show the contents.

 It is imperative that all your child’s possessions are clearly marked.
 This includes shoes, socks and underwear.
 Many children have the same clothing and shoes bought from chain stores, leading to confusion.
 We cannot be held responsible for items that get lost that are not marked.

 A good labelling system can be found at: www.kidslabels.co.za

 We offer breakfast, mid-morning snack, lunch and afternoon snack.
 Please make your child’s supervisor aware of any dietary restrictions and/or allergies.

-The Fishes, Teddies, Tiggers & Owls menu for meals runs on a monthly cycle.
-The Kittens have a different menu which runs over a two week cycle.
-Both menus can be seen here.
+Our menu for meals runs on a monthly cycle.
+The menu can be seen here.

 In order for staff to administer any medication, we require a Medication Authorisation form to be completed and signed by the parent.
 We are, unfortunately, not able to administer any medication unless written consent is obtained.
 Medicine Authorisation forms are available here, and will also be emailed to all parents at the beginning of the New Year.
 Alternatively, forms can be obtained from your child’s teacher.

 If your child develops a high temperature during the course of the day, we will obtain telephonic consent to administer Calpol.